 Can I use Proton VPN Edge extension to bypass geo-restrictions for streaming?

 Yes, you can use the Edge extension to connect to servers optimized for streaming.
 However, streaming detection varies by service, so you may need to try several servers to find one that works reliably.
-Disable always on vpn: how to disable always-on VPN on Windows, macOS, Android, iOS, and routers
+Edge gateway ipsec vpn

 Does the Edge extension protect against DNS leaks?